First published January 21, 2015

 Like so many humans generally, they strive to climb Maslow’s “hierarchy of needs.”
 They long to self-actualize.
 For them this means working on the cutting edge of what’s possible for humanity.
 They want to use, explore, and create fascinating, new, high tech things – things that are, at least currently, only possible with the focus that divided labor provides.

-• Perhaps if we had all been simultaneously passionate about doing a050nd available to do the work, together, we would have found it fun and connecting enough to be sufficiently self-actualizing – or at least some people could have.
+- Perhaps if we had all been simultaneously passionate about doing and available to do the work, together, we would have found it fun and connecting enough to be sufficiently self-actualizing – or at least some people could have.
 It’s hard to be sure.
 But, in fact, we weren’t, and we didn’t.

-None of the foregoing is to say th024at there weren’t some delicious moments communing with nature and with each other, as well as some incredibly delicious tomatoes along the way.
+None of the foregoing is to say that there weren’t some delicious moments communing with nature and with each other, as well as some incredibly delicious tomatoes along the way.
 There were. 😉

 Yet, all in all, considering all the opportunity and financial costs, we cannot honestly say it would be an experiment worth repeating.